Relating nets and factorization algebras of observables: free field theories: Constructing the pAQFT model for a free field theory

-We want now to construct a resolution of $\Sym(V')$ as the algebra of regular polyvector fields on $\Ecal$, understood as functions on the shifted cotangent bundle $T^*[1]\Ecal$.
-In infinite-imensional differential geometry, the precise definition of $T^*[1]\Ecal$ depends on what differentiable manifold structure we put on $\Ecal$.
-One obvious choice it to define open neighborhoods in $\Ecal$ as
+This definition is not the only approach, because in infinite-dimensional differential geometry, the precise definition of $T^*[1]\Ecal(M)$ depends on what differentiable manifold structure we put on $\Ecal(M)$.
+(Recall the discussion at the beginning of Section~\ref{sec:exp:prod}.)
+One option is to use the locally convex Fr{\'e}chet topology.
+Another option is to define open neighborhoods in $\Ecal(M)$ as

 where $V$ is an open neighborhood in $\Dcal$, equipped with its natural topology.
 With this choice of topology $T\Ecal=\Ecal\times \Dcal$.
 Physically, this choice means that we allow for variations of field configurations only in the direction of compactly supported configurations.
-However, since we want to allow for distributional solution to the equations of motion, it is useful to enlarge the tangent bundle to the distributional completion $\overline{T}\Ecal\doteq\Ecal\times \Ecal'$.
-Consequently, the cotangent bundle gets restricted to $\underline{T}^*\Ecal\doteq \Ecal\times \Ecal$.
-Hence the corresponding restricted odd cotangent bundle is $\underline{T}^*[1]\Ecal=\Ecal\oplus \Ecal[1]$.
+Since we want to allow for distributional solution to the equations of motion, however, it is useful to enlarge the tangent bundle to the distributional completion $\Ecal\times \Ecal'$.
+Consequently, the cotangent bundle gets restricted to $\Ecal\times \Ecal$.
+Hence the corresponding restricted odd cotangent bundle is $\underline{T}^*[1]\Ecal=\Ecal \times \Ecal[1]$, which we can view as a cochain complex in concentrated in degrees zero and one.
+Hence our focus on field theory guides our choice.